Daniel Judd Called to the Bar 2018

 Daniel joined South Square as a tenant in October 2019.

-Daniel accepts instructions in all of Chambers’ core areas of practice, including corporate insolvency and restructuring, bankruptcy, banking and finance, offshore and fund litigation, commercial litigation and arbitration, company law, and trusts.
+Daniel’s practice covers all of South Square’s area of expertise, including cross-border insolvency and restructuring, commercial litigation and arbitration, banking and finance, bankruptcy and personal insolvency, offshore and fund litigation, civil fraud, company law, and trusts.

-Daniel graduated with a First Class degree in Jurisprudence from Oxford University, ranking joint third in his year.
-He completed an LL.M. at McGill University on a Canada Memorial Foundation scholarship, and was called to the Bar by Gray’s Inn as a Holt Scholar.
-Daniel won a number of academic prizes during his degrees.
+Daniel graduated with a First Class degree in Jurisprudence from Oxford University, where he ranked joint third in his year and won a number of prizes.
+He completed an LL.M. at McGill University as a Canada Memorial Foundation scholar.
+Daniel is fluent in Italian and French.

 - Bresco Electrical Services Ltd v Michael J Lonsdale (Electrical) Ltd EWCA Civ 27: the interaction of insolvency set-off under section 323 of the Insolvency Act 1986 with the construction adjudication regime (assisting Charlotte Cooke).